BlakeIsSolution/lbc-bench.github.io/README.md

            // More entries...
          ]
        },
-       // More leaderboards (Verified, Lite, Multimodal)...
+       // More leaderboards (code-generation-limited-context, code-comprehension, code-generation-heavy-context)...
      ]
    }
    ```